fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_interface.html.markdown

 * `outbandwidth` - Bandwidth limit for outgoing traffic (0 - 16776000 kbps).
 * `egress_shaping_profile` - Outgoing traffic shaping profile.
 * `ingress_shaping_profile` - Incoming traffic shaping profile.
+* `inbandwidth_source` - Determine which inbandwidth values to use for setting shaper.
+* `outbandwidth_source` - Determine which outbandwidth values to use for setting shaper.
 * `disconnect_threshold` - Time in milliseconds to wait before sending a notification that this interface is down or disconnected.
 * `spillover_threshold` - Egress Spillover threshold (0 - 16776000 kbps), 0 means unlimited.
 * `ingress_spillover_threshold` - Ingress Spillover threshold (0 - 16776000 kbps).